 What's good for the GNC customer is great for the company's bottom line.
 GNC Holdings operates the world's leading nutritional-supplements retail chain devoted to items such as vitamins, supplements, minerals, and dietary products.
 The firm manufactures private-label products for Rite Aid, Sam's Club, and PetSmart and drugstore.com.
-Altogether, GNC has more than 7,700 stores, consisting of some 3,200 company-owned stores in the US, Canada, and Puerto Rico, followed by 2,780 franchised stores in 50-plus countries, and 2,180 store-within-a-store sites in Rite Aid locations.
-Founded as a health food store in Pittsburgh in 1935, fast-growing GNC Holdings went public in 2011.
+Altogether, GNC boasts more than 9,000 stores, consisting of some 3,500 company-owned stores in the US, Canada, and Puerto Rico, and 3,130 franchised stores in about 50 countries, and 2,360 store-within-a-store sites in Rite Aid locations.
+Fast-growing GNC Holdings was founded as a health food store in Pittsburgh in 1935.

-GNC rings up 95% of its sales in the US.
-Currently, GNC does business in about 55 foreign countries.
-Mexico, South Korea, and Chile are home to nearly half of the GNC's approximately 1,830 international franchise stores.
-GNC has more than 165 company-owned stores in Canada.
+GNC rings up 94% of its sales in the US.
+Currently, GNC does business in about 50 other countries.
+Mexico, South Korea, and Chile are home to nearly half of the GNC's approximately 2,085 international franchise stores.
+GNC has more than 188 company-owned stores in Canada.